Neymar hobbles out of Brazil World Cup training

 A fractured foot kept Neymar out of the end of PSG's season but he made a goalscoring return to action with a stunning solo strike against Croatia in a friendly at Anfield, and was also on target in a 3-0 warm-up victory against Austria.

-Tite's men looked set to receive a boost with Neymar taking part in their next session.
+Tite's men looked set to receive a boost with Neymar taking part in Tuesday's session.

 But after around 10 minutes he limped away with a member of staff to receive some treatment after looking clearly uncomfortable on the field.